cerenkayalar/VCDS2105-ICM/homeworks/homework6.md

 You will define "eating food" and "colliding with the antagonist" by checking the **boundary conditions of the objects**.
 Remember the distance calculations we did in class.
 This time you will check both the "protagonist and food", "protagonist and antagonist" boundaries to define the clash condition!

-You may use images to visualize the characters.

 You may define more rules to your game, but keep it simple first and try to make it playable.

 Your submissions (.pde files) should start with a comments section where you define the game rules and controls.
 Use the comments block: /* */